 - God is at the heart of an interfaith service where those who seek meaning in tragedy join hands and hearts to call on the power and comfort of a loving, caring God.

 - God is in all the anonymous acts of tender care that bear witness to God’s love for us all.

 - God is in each moment of self-sacrifice, selflessness, and quiet heroism.

 - God is in each whispered pray for those whose grief is much newer than ours.

 - God is in life’s worst tragedies when we are inspired to new heights of human goodness and compassion for others.

-God is our power over disease, destruction of life, and death.
-God is the strength withinin our grief, the victorious right hand that guides us through the darkness toward the light, “Do not fear, for I am with you, do not be afraid, for I am your God; I will strengthen you, I will help you, I will uphold you with my victorious right hand” (Isaiah 41:10 NRSV).
+God is power over evil, destruction, and death.
+God is strength in our grief, the victorious right hand that guides us through the darkness toward the light, “Do not fear, for I am with you, do not be afraid, for I am your God; I will strengthen you, I will help you, I will uphold you with my victorious right hand” (Isaiah 41:10 NRSV).

 For the righteous will never be moved; they will be remembered forever.
 They are not afraid of evil tidings; their hearts are firm, secure in the Lord.
 Their hearts are steady, they will not be afraid; in the end they will look in triumph on their foes.